Wondering what your new employees expect to see in their welcome kit?

 In other words, a document that includes important information that members of staff may need to refer to, possibly on a daily basis.

 The information is usually in relation to the terms and conditions of employment.
+Creating an employee handbook is one of the best things you can do to bring new employees up to speed faster.

 As most policy forms, resources etc. are on companies Intranets, you could also consider giving your new hires a journal that can be used in meetings.